The Meaning of It All" by Richard Feynman — An ARJ2 Review by Bobby Matherne

 In the folk fable of "Stone Soup" the stone was only the beginning of the soup — the soup was the promise.
 The citizens of the town, not being citizen-scientists, did not bring more stones, but instead brought salt, pepper, herbs, onions, carrots, parsley, cabbage, tomatoes, beef, and mutton to add to the savory broth which soon nourished the whole town.

-There were a couple of morsels in Feyman's soup worth sharing with you.
+There were a couple of morsels in Feynman's soup worth sharing with you.

-[page 5: He gives a concise delineation of science and technology.]
+[page 5] [Feynman gives a concise delineation of science and technology.]
 Science means, sometimes, a special method of finding things out.
-Sometimes it means the body of knowledge arising from the things found out.
+Sometimes it means the body of knowledge arising from the things found out(1).
 It may also mean the new things you can do when you have found something out, or the actual doing of new things.
 This last field is usually called technology.

-Feyman moves from the Uncertainty of Science in Lecture I, with which he obviously feels comfortable, to the Uncertainty of Values in Lecture II, in which he appears to founder.
-This is not surprising as he is riding the stone of science which can only sink out of sight in the seas of morality and values.
+Feynman moves from the Uncertainty of Science in Lecture I, with which he obviously feels comfortable, to the Uncertainty of Values in Lecture II, with which he appears to founder.
+This is not surprising to me, because he is riding the stone of science which can only sink out of sight in the sometimes turbulent seas of morality and values.

 In the final lecture, he rambles on about such topics as the probabilities of detecting that a mind reader is a charlatan.
 Somehow this chapter seems to be an entire article from the Skeptical Inquirer that somehow got substituted for Feynman's real lecture.
 What is the probability of that, one might ask.